Study Abroad at Universities in New Zealand and Australia

 If foreign institutions had their druthers, however, degree programs would be a house specialty rather than just an entree, according to a white paper released earlier this year by the Institute of International Education, a U.S. higher education exchange agency.

-IIE set out to get some answers to those questions, so in late 2007 surveyed more than 500 higher education institutions from different parts of the world about their capacity for hosting more international students.
+IIE set out to get some answers to those questions,it surveyed more than 500 higher education institutions from different parts of the world about their capacity for hosting more international students.

-It reported its findings in a May 2008 white paper titled “Exploring Host Country Capacity for Increasing U.S. Study Abroad (PDF file).”
+It reported its findings in a white paper titled “Exploring Host Country Capacity for Increasing U.S. Study Abroad.”
 The responses showed exchange agreements and degree study to be the two largest potential growth areas for increased international student enrollment.

 “This presents a potential supply-demand conflict,” the report says, “as most U.S. students tend to study abroad for shorter durations.”